kyma-project/telemetry-manager/docs/contributor/pocs/integrate-prometheus-with-telemetry-manager-using-alerting.md

 ## Goal

-The goal of the Proof of Concept is to test out integrating Prometheus into Telemetry Manager using Alerting.
+The goal of the Proof of Concept is to test integrating Prometheus into Telemetry Manager using Alerting.

 ## Setup